-Most fungicidal seed treatments (such as Dividend Extreme, RaxilXT, Proceed, Charter F2) are effective against loose smut (see the latest NC Agricultural Chemicals Manual for specific seed treatment recommendations: : https://content.ces.ncsu.edu/northcarolina-agricultural-chemicals-manual/disease-control).
-When small grains are grown from farmer-saved seed, treating the seed with one of these fungicidal seed treatments to control loose smut (and other seedborne diseases) is recommended.
+Most fungicidal seed treatments (such as Gaucho XT, Vibrance Extreme, and Stamina F3 Cereals) are effective against loose smut.
+When small grains are grown from farmer-saved seed, treating the seed with one of these fungicidal seed treatments to control loose smut and other seedborne diseases is recommended.